josehu07/josehu07.github.io/index.md

 ### About Me

 I "waste" a lot of time sorting out and structuring my acquired knowledge and skills.
 This helps me identify the importance of what I am currently doing.
-You probably have different views on these fields and they may diverge from my understanding - I totally agree on them.
+You probably have different views on these fields and they may diverge from my understanding - I totally agree.

 ![Fields](/assets/img/knowledge-graph.png)